project-alice-assistant/project-alice-docker/README.md

 ## What is Project Alice?

-Project Alice is an open source, privacy-driven voice assistant, but here's not the best place to find out about what she can do.
+Project Alice is an open source, privacy-driven voice assistant, but here is not the best place to find out about what she can do.

 To find out all about Alice and what she can do, please see the mail website: